The First Organic Dairy Beverage to Provide Complete & Balanced Nutrition.

 ††May be used in a feeding tube under the supervision of a healthcare professional.

-Serving Options: PediaSmart® is best when served chilled.
+PediaSmart® is best when served chilled.
 Parents may also blend with crushed ice for a shake like beverage.
-Blend various fresh fruits with PediaSmart® Vanilla to offer a fruit flavored beverage.
+Blend various fresh fruits with PediaSmart® to offer a fruit flavored smoothie beverage.

-Medical Food: PediaSmart® is a good source of nutrition for children who suffer from chronic illness, growth failure, injuries or during recovery from surgery.
+PediaSmart® is a good source of nutrition for children who suffer from chronic illness, growth failure, injuries or during recovery from surgery.
 PediaSmart® is nutritionally comparable to conventional nutrition beverages such as PediaSure®.
-It has been formulated to meet or exceed 100% of the Dietary Reference Intakes (DRI) and can be used as a sole source of nutrition and in a feeding tube under the supervision of a healthcare professional.
+It has been formulated to be used as a sole source of nutrition and in a feeding tube under the supervision of a healthcare professional.
 The specific amount to be used daily will need to be determined based upon a child’s nutritional and medical status.
 This product is gluten-free and suitable for lactose intolerance.